samuelim01/tp/docs/DeveloperGuide.md

   * E.g. `EditCommand` into `GuestEditCommand` and `VendorEditCommand`.
 * Splitting parsing of vendor and guest commands to their respective Parser classes `GuestCommandParser` and `VendorCommandParser`.
 * Updating UI to display both lists.
-* Removing all depreciated classes handling the `Person` class.
+* Removing all deprecated classes handling the `Person` class.

 This was time and effort intensive as:
 * Tracking two entities as opposed to one in AB3 increased the complexity of our project.